 The more you learn how to move and how angles and over compensation do matter, the easier it is to prevent some causes of muscle pain.
 You can follow me on the Fibro Fit People page to learn more ways to safely and gently work these more vulnerable areas.
 In the video section there you will see exercises like my “side to side” exercises that help to gently work the hips and lower back, piriformis and more.

 I also work with women after hysterectomy and other abdominal surgery to gently strengthen these vulnerable areas.
 I have been there, and yes, it is possible to feel strong after a hysterectomy and while living with the complexity of fibromyalgia and co-conditions.

 The stretch I am performing here is great to do anytime, especially after sitting.
-We draw up on one leg (no shoes) to just below the knee, (this loosens the hips) then draw the arm up on the same side and feel the light stretch from your hips through your obliques.
+We draw up on one leg (no shoes) to just above OR below the knee, (this loosens the hips) then draw the arm up on the same side and feel the light stretch from your hips through your obliques.
 Here, I am putting my heel just ABOVE the knee, not on the knee itself.